-

 Contraindications

-- If you are allergic to ethylmethylhydroxypyridine succinate or any other components of the drug (listed in section 6 of the liner-liner);
+- you are allergic to ethylmethylhydroxypyridine succinate or any other components of the drug (listed in section 6 of the package insert);

-- If you are younger than 18 years.
+- you are under 18 years of age.

 Special instructions and precautions